ryanlaics/RECTSI/README.md

 ## Acknowledgements

-This project builds upon the work of [GRIN](https://github.com/Graph-Machine-Learning-Group/grin) and [PoGeVon](https://github.com/Derek-Wds/PoGeVon/).
+This code builds upon the implementations of [GRIN](https://github.com/Graph-Machine-Learning-Group/grin) and [PoGeVon](https://github.com/Derek-Wds/PoGeVon/).
 We extend our gratitude to their contributions to the field.